Survivor: The Australian Outback: Future appearances

 Tina Wesson, Colby Donaldson, Jerri Manthey, Alicia Calaway, and Amber Brkich returned to compete in Survivor: All-Stars.
 Donaldson and Manthey would again return for Survivor: Heroes vs. Villains.
-Michael Skupin competed in Survivor: Philippines, while Wesson would appear on Survivor: Blood vs. Water along with her daughter, Katie Collins (who appeared in The Australian Outback as a loved one via video chat).
+Michael Skupin returned in Survivor: Philippines, while Wesson would also appear on Survivor: Blood vs. Water along with her daughter, Katie Collins (who appeared in The Australian Outback as a loved one via video chat).
 Jeff Varner and Kimmi Kappenberg returned for Survivor: Cambodia, and Varner made his third Survivor appearance in Survivor: Game Changers.
 Brkich, under her married name Mariano, competed again in Survivor: Winners at War.
+Donaldson is set to compete on Survivor 50: In the Hands of the Fans.

-Outside Survivor, Elisabeth Filarski, now Hasselbeck, went on to host on the ABC talk show The View and later served as a contributor to Fox News.
-Brkich also competed on The Amazing Race 7 with her fiancé and fellow Survivor alumnus Rob Mariano; the couple, now married, then returned for The Amazing Race 11.
-Jeff Varner and Alicia Calaway made an appearance on Big Brother 2.
-Colby Donaldson hosted Top Shot, which ran on the History Channel for five seasons.
-He has also hosted other shows such as Top Guns, The Butcher, and Alone.
+Outside Survivor, Brkich competed on The Amazing Race 7 with her fiancé and fellow Survivor alumnus Rob Mariano.
+The couple then returned for The Amazing Race 11.
+Varner and Calaway made an appearance on Big Brother 2.

 Season summary

+The sixteen contestants were divided into two tribes, Kucha and Ogakor, named after Aboriginal words for Kangaroo and Crocodile, respectively.

-Although Ogakor fared significantly worse in challenges, the tribes were merged with five members apiece after Kucha member Michael Skupin suffered third-degree burns from a campfire and had to be medically evacuated.
-The first vote after the merge saw a tie, but Kucha member Jeff Varner was eliminated due to previous votes being cast against him.
-Ogakor's majority alliance of Colby Donaldson, Keith Famie, and Tina Wesson alternated between eliminating former Kucha members and betraying former tribe-mates Jerri Manthey and Amber Brkich.
-The three stayed together until the end, and Donaldson took Wesson with him into the final Tribal Council.
+Although Ogakor fared significantly worse in challenges, the tribes remained even after Kucha member Michael suffered third-degree burns from a campfire and had to be medically evacuated.

+The tribes entered the merge with 5 members apiece, naming the merged tribe Barramundi after a fish native to Australia.
+The first vote after the merge saw a tie, but Kucha member Jeff was eliminated due to previous votes being cast against him.
+Ogakor's majority alliance of Colby, Keith, and Tina alternated between eliminating former Kucha members and betraying former tribe-mates Jerri and Amber.

+The three stayed together until the end of the game, and Colby took Tina with him into the final Tribal Council.
 Tina's strategic plan was valued over Colby's prowess in challenges, and she was awarded the title of Sole Survivor by a jury vote of 4–3.